-Upon approval of HHA's FY 2025 MTW Supplement, HHA will operate a project-based voucher program using up to 50 percent of its authorized ACC units for project-based assistance, pursuant to MTW waiver 9.a - Increase PBV Program Cap, as referenced below.
+HHA will operate a project-based voucher program using up to 50 percent of its authorized ACC units or budget authority for project-based assistance, pursuant to MTW waiver 9.a - Increase PBV Program Cap, as referenced below.
 HHA may attach PBV assistance to existing housing, newly constructed or rehabilitated housing.